 - 1. Regionally Significant Roadway Capacity Projects - Added capacity projects on major thoroughfares (roadways classified as "arterial roadways" or higher or, as a result of the proposed improvement, may be redesignated as such). - Roadway projects must result in measurable capacity or operational improvement for vehicular traffic.
 Roadway projects may include ancillary transit, bicycle and pedestrian treatments as a part of the overall roadway improvements. - 2.
-Support of Federal Transit Funding. - TDCs may be used to assist transit agencies adversely affected by new federal cost eligibility rules contained in MAP 21.
+Support of Federal Transit Funding. - TDCs may be used to assist transit agencies adversely affected by new federal cost eligibility rules contained in MAP 21 and supported further in the FAST Act.
 These requests will be considered on a case by case basis.
-Project sponsors must demonstrate that the use of TDCs will not reduce local, non-federal funding support for their transit services. - TDCs may be used to support the expansion of transit services, providing: - the project sponsor demonstrates no reduction in local funding for transit; and - the project sponsor documents the ability to operate and maintain the expanded services without continued reliance on Transportation Development Credits. - 3.
+Project sponsors must demonstrate that the use of TDCs will not reduce local, non-federal funding support for their transit services. - TDCs may be used to support the expansion of transit services, providing: - o the project sponsor demonstrates no reduction in local funding for transit; and - the project sponsor documents the ability to operate and maintain the expanded services without continued reliance on Transportation Development Credits. - 3.
 Other Regionally Significant Projects.
 To the extent the following items may be eligible for federal highway and transit funding, the following activities will be considered for TDC award: - Freight rail improvements addressing the safety, capacity and reliability of the transportation system; - Improved access to ports, airports, major manufacturing and warehousing centers that reduces delay to freight and conflict with other vehicular traffic; - Regional traffic monitoring and management, including incident management;

-- Other regional transit projects decreasing vehicular congestion, such as HOV/HOT lanes, Park and Ride facilities and services, expanded express bus services, commuter rail, and travel demand reduction through vanpooling, carpooling, teleworking and other trip reduction strategies; and - Support for other regional strategies to promote reductions in vehicle emissions.
+- Other regional transit projects decreasing vehicular congestion, such as HOV/HOT lanes, Park and Ride facilities and services, expanded express bus services, commuter rail, and travel demand reduction through vanpooling, carpooling, teleworking and other trip reduction strategies; - Access management projects that improve congestion; - Livable Centers studies and projects; and and - Support for other regional strategies to promote reductions in vehicle emissions.